 From the preceding paragraphs it is clear that the decision with respect to unity of invention rests with the International Searching Authority or the International Preliminary Examining Authority.
 However, the Authority should not raise objection of lack of unity of invention merely because the inventions claimed are classified in separate classification groups or merely for the purpose of restricting the international search to certain classification groups.

-AI Annex B, Part 1(c)paragraph (c)
+AI Annex B, paragraph (c)

 Unity of invention has to be considered in the first place only in relation to the independent claims in an international application and not the dependent claims.
 By “dependent” claim is meant a claim which contains all the features of one or more other claims and contains a reference, preferably at the beginning, to the other claim or claims and then states the additional features claimed (Rule 6.4).
 The examiner should bear in mind that a claim may also contain a reference to another claim even if it is not a dependent claim as defined in Rule 6.4.
 One example of this is a claim referring to a claim of a different category (for example, “Apparatus for carrying out the process of Claim 1 ...,” or “Process for the manufacture of the product of Claim 1 ...”).
 Similarly, in a situation like the plug and socket example in paragraph 5.19, a claim to the one part referring to the other cooperating part, for example, “plug for cooperation with the socket of Claim 1 ...”) is not a dependent claim.